-The Wall Street Crash and the effects of the Great Depression on Germany
+The Wall Street Crash & effects of the Great Depression on Germany

 The Wall Street Crash took place in 1929.
 It is when the American Stock Market lost 89% of it's value after investors sold their shares after the share prices rose while businesses collapsed.